 Beginning from June 27th 2018 there will be the possibility for training at the Jahn-Sportspark.

-The classification will be made by World Para Athletics.
+The classification has been made by World Para Athletics.
 For questions regarding the classification schedule, please conatct World Para Athletic firstname.lastname@example.org.

 PI Classification will take place in the red building next to the warm-up stadium, Cantianstr.
 24, 10437 Berlin on the ground floor, signs will lead the way inside the sportspark.